Computer glasses: just the thing for the workplace

 2. Who is most affected by visual problems at the workplace?

-From a certain age onwards, usually between 35 and 45, the ability of the lenses in our eyes to adapt to different distances – or accommodation as the experts call it – diminishes.
+From a certain age onwards, usually between 35 and 45, the ability of the lenses in our eyes to adapt to different distances – or accommodation, as the experts call it – diminishes.
 This is very often a very gradual process.
 We start to notice it when we have to hold a newspaper or small print at arm's length to read it.
 This is a condition known as presbyopia.
 Many people initially opt for reading spectacles to remedy this problem.
 Work at a computer also becomes increasingly strenuous.
 Suddenly, we find it difficult to make out the figures in Excel spreadsheets and have to increase the font size on our computer.
 The texts on our smartphone become blurred and hard to read.
 The result: we reach for our reading glasses.

 3. What types of computer glasses are available?

-The most important requirement that computer glasses must fulfil is that they need to be adapted to exactly the distance needed for screen or display work.
+The most important requirement that computer glasses must fulfill is that they need to be adapted to exactly the distance needed for screen or display work.
 This can vary greatly between one person and another.

 Initially, a pair of reading glasses may seem to be a good solution.
 But remember: reading glasses are designed for very close distances.
 To see text and images clearly on your computer, you need to move closer to the screen.
 By doing this, you inevitably adopt a poor and uncomfortable posture.
 This can result in tension in your neck and back.
 Even the most ergonomically correct office chair or the best mouse available won't help here.